• Skip to primary navigation

 Helpful tips

 • Make sure you grease the molds generously, then dust them with flour.
-It makes the removal of the cake from the tins easier once they’re baked.
+It makes the removal of the mini cakes from the tins easier once they’re baked.

 • When adding the milk to the almond paste, start with four teaspoons first, then add the rest (one at a time) to ensure that the paste is not too wet.

-• While it is better to coat your Swedish almond cake with sugar and ground cardamom while still warm, it is quite soft at that point — so handle it with care.
+• While it is better to coat your almond paste cakes with sugar and ground cardamom while still warm, they are quite soft at that point — so handle them with care.

 An overhead shot of Swedish Almond Cakes served with coffee, for fika.